richKirl/SimpleEditorC/README.md

 # SimpleEditorC
 C-version simple text editor

-at the current state on Windows-platform not have test
+current state: on Windows-platform not have test